 DA provided documents of purchase receipts and description of product.
 Board provided direction to keep system, install as soon as possible and make look professional.

-6. Approval of New District Park Product/Service charges (Action)
+6. Approval of New District Park Product/Service Charges (Action)

+Consider approval of Resolution Adopting Fees For Use of District Facilities and Park